 Manufacturers continue to utilize EDI because of the numerous benefits the industry has gained over the years by using the technology.
 It’s reliable.
-The reality is that manufacturers cannot afford to delay onboarding a new trading partner, or connecting to suppliers, logistics companies or distributors.
+The reality is that manufacturers cannot afford to delay onboarding a new trading partner, or connecting to suppliers, logistics companies, or distributors.
 Modern EDI providers improve supplier and partner onboarding and more.

 Manufacturing goods within the United States (as well as Europe) has become expensive, so the need for a modernized EDI solution that streamlines partner onboarding has never been more critical.
 Being able to connect any type of data or information rapidly is necessary for success for manufacturers of any kind.
 Additionally, manufacturers must be able to scale as needed and have the flexibility to change up their EDI systems whenever they need to.
 Some of the other benefits manufacturers gain from EDI include:

 - Reduce chargebacks for data exchange errors

 - Increase monitoring and visibility across their digital ecosystem

 - Reduce costs for operational maintenance and annual support of legacy and/or end-of-life solutions

 On top of those features, modern EDI allows manufacturing companies to increase business efficiency through automated transaction workflows, reduce dependencies on manual data entry, save money to avoid EDI chargebacks and SLA violations, and expedite order-to-cash, procure-to-pay, and load-tender-to-invoice processes.